DETAILED ACTION

 the command including a partition-by parameter setting for structuring files in the external datastore and a final file type of the files; (Maccanti col. 17, lines 26-60: The control plane APIs provided by the data storage service (and/or the underlying system) may be used to manipulate table-level entities, such as tables and indexes and/or to re-configure various tables (e.g., in response to the findings presented in a skew report or in response to changes in various table or partition configuration parameters specified in a request to perform a restore operation); see also Maccanti col. 32, line 56-col. 33, line 26: the distributed data storage system may support an option to restore a table from a backup with different configuration parameters than those associated with the table from which the backup was created ... a request to restore a table from backup may include a new configuration parameter value for provisioned throughput capacity (e.g., in terms of IOPS for read and/or write operations) or for provisioned storage capacity, or may indicate a change in the indexing for the table (e.g., with modified or additional secondary indexes) ... the automatically triggered repartitioning operations made be performed later; see Maccanti col. 30, line 46-col. 31, line 7 regarding final type: the exported table data (e.g., an exported copy of the partition) may be re-formatted for compliance with an archiving format)

-performing, by a plurality of nodes in the network-based data system, a lower level projection; (Maccanti addresses "lower level projection" based on instant specification ¶ 0051; see Maccanti FIG. 9, col. 30, line 46-col. 31, line 7: in response to a request to back up the given table, table data (e.g., table data for one of the partitions of the given table) may be exported and the exported table data may be packaged (as in 920))
+performing, by a plurality of nodes in the network-based data system, a lower level projection, (Maccanti addresses "lower level projection" based on instant specification ¶ 0051; see Maccanti FIG. 9, col. 30, line 46-col. 31, line 7: in response to a request to back up the given table, table data (e.g., table data for one of the partitions of the given table) may be exported and the exported table data may be packaged (as in 920))

-unloading a first set of files to an intermediate storage internal to the network-based data system, the first set of files being in an intermediate file type; (Maccanti FIG. 9, col. 30, line 46-col. 31, line 7: table data (e.g., table data for one of the partitions of the given table) may be exported and the exported table data may be packaged (as in 920).
+unloading … first set of files to an intermediate storage internal to the network-based data system, the first set of files being in an intermediate file type, (Maccanti FIG. 9, col. 30, line 46-col. 31, line 7: table data (e.g., table data for one of the partitions of the given table) may be exported and the exported table data may be packaged (as in 920).
 For example, the exported table data (e.g., an exported copy of the partition) may be re-formatted for compliance with an archiving format.
 As illustrated in this example, the packaged table data (e.g., the packaged copy of the partition) may then be compressed (as in 925), with or without encryption, and buffered (as in 930) [shows the unloading to intermediate storage], at least until the correctness of the packaging and/or compression processes have been verified)

 hashing the first set of files at different levels using the partition-by parameter setting; (Maccanti shows hashing in FIG. 9, col. 31, lines 8-48: verifying that the packaged and compressed table data is uncorrupted and/or is otherwise usable in restoring the table data may include uncompressing the table data (as in 940), unpackaging the uncompressed table data to return it to its previous format (as in 945), and generating a checksum for the uncompressed, unpackaged table data (as in 950); Maccanti shows hashing using the claimed 'partition-by parameter setting' from earlier through col. 6, line 40-col. 7, line 7: the metadata that is uploaded to the remote storage system as part of a backup operation may also include ... a checksum for each partition (e.g., a checksum generated according to the MD5 message digest algorithm), the BackupID for the backup, and/or any other information that may be usable in a subsequent operation to restore the table and/or to verify the consistency of the restored table)